 - or grey-blue.

-A red Tibetan Mastiff is also possible to find but they are much less common than other colors.
+A red Tibetan Mastiff is also possible but is much less common than other colors.

 By getting your dog…